 The purpose of this databook is to provide the HealthChoices Physical Health managed care organizations (PH-MCOs) historical summarized data for the HealthChoices program, which will be used in capitation rate setting.
 The Commonwealth of Pennsylvania's (Commonwealth) HealthChoices program operates mandatory Medicaid managed care in five zones: Southeast (SE), Southwest (SW), Lehigh/Capital (LC), Northeast (NE), and Northwest (NW) zones.
-The databook provided represents the physical health (PH) services (including maternity services) covered in the HealthChoices program for calendar year (CY) 2016 that were the responsibility of the participating PH-MCOs for each of the five zones.
-This CY 2016 databook will serve as the base data for development of the CY 2019 HealthChoices PH capitation rates.
+The databook provided represents the physical health (PH) services, including maternity services, covered in the HealthChoices program for calendar year (CY) 2017 that were the responsibility of the participating PH-MCOs for each of the five zones.
+This CY 2017 databook will serve as the base data for development of the CY 2020 HealthChoices PH capitation rates.

-Additionally, this databook provides information on the methodology that Mercer Government Human Services Consulting (Mercer), a part of Mercer Health & Benefits LLC, will use to develop the prospective CY 2019 capitation rates for the HealthChoices PH program.
+Additionally, this databook provides information on the methodology that Mercer Government Human Services Consulting (Mercer), a part of Mercer Health & Benefits LLC, will use to develop the prospective CY 2020 capitation rates for the HealthChoices PH program.
 Mercer produced this databook with input from the Commonwealth's Department of Human Services (Department).

 Historically, audited financial data submitted by the PH-MCOs was used as the base data for HealthChoices PH rate setting.
-Starting in CY 2019 and in compliance with guidance from the Center for Medicare & Medicaid Services, Mercer has moved to using an encounter base for purposes of capitation rate setting.
-PH-MCO submitted PROMISe[TM] encounters with incurred dates of January 1, 2016 through December 31, 2016 and with runout of September 30, 2017 are summarized in this databook and will be utilized as the base data for development of the CY 2019 HealthChoices PH capitation rates.
+Starting in CY 2019, and in compliance with guidance from the Centers for Medicare & Medicaid Services, Mercer moved to using an encounter base for purposes of capitation rate setting.
+PH-MCO submitted PROMISeTM encounters with incurred dates of January 1, 2017 through December 31, 2017, and with runout through September 30, 2018, are summarized in this databook and will be used as base data for development of the CY 2020 HealthChoices PH capitation rates.

-Use of encounter data will allow for a greater level of detail of analysis and review within the rate development process.
-For CY 2019, the encounter data was validated against PH-MCO audited financial data and deemed to be appropriate and usable for rate setting.
-To account for underreporting or completion, encounters will be adjusted using audited financial reports within the rate setting process.
+Use of encounter data allows for a greater level of detail of analysis and review during rate development.
+For CY 2020, the encounter data was validated against PH-MCO audited financial data and deemed to be appropriate and usable for rate setting.
+To account for underreporting or completion, encounters will be adjusted using audited financial reports within the rate-setting process.
 For purposes of this databook, no financial adjustments were applied.

-The CY 2016 PH-MCO experience contained in this databook is representative of the rate cell and rating region structure that is expected to be in place during the CY 2019 rating period.
+The CY 2017 PH-MCO experience contained in this databook is representative of the rate cell and rating region structure that is expected to be in place during the CY 2020 rating period.